StyleShit/atomsphere/README.md

-# ReAtom
+# AtomSphere

 An atomic state management library for React.

-ReAtom is very similar to [Jotai](https://jotai.org/) but with a slightly different API.
+AtomSphere is very similar to [Jotai](https://jotai.org/) but with a slightly different API.
 It lets you create `Atoms` and use them in your React components.

 When using atoms, you get a fine-grained reactivity system that only updates the components that depend on the atom that changed
 (as opposed to the traditional React context system, which re-renders all the components under the context when the state changes).